lany/phototagger/README.md

 phototagger
 ===========

-PhotoTagger is an Android app for lizardbase's users to record the original data of lizards in the wild
+PhotoTagger is an Android app for lizardbase's users to record the original data of lizards in the wild.

 Screenshots
 ---------